Mpowa-IO/Documents/Whitepaper.md

 Scalingfunds to attract investors and in order to create a clear investment profile and indication of RoI.

 ScalingFunds builds software that advances the real estate and private equity industry ScalingFunds was officially established in January 2018 by Jakob Drzazga, a former real estate asset manager investing in impact projects around Germany.
 Out of the inefficiencies he experienced while launching his first real estate fund, he founded ScalingFunds.
 Jakob’s vision was to enable emerging local fund managers to pursue their passion without having a massive barrier to entry through enormous setup costs, intransparent processes and dependency on never-ending expensive legal advice.
 Enabling local experts to invest in regional projects would benefit communities outside of hotspots and allow impact projects to take place where they are needed the most.
 In recent years, with the growing demand for digital workflows within the fund industry, ScalingFunds has won the trust of established fund managers with more than €7bn AUM and fund administrators with more than €500bn.

 	We are strong believers that Alternative Investment Funds will overtake their public counterparts in volume in the next decade.
 To achieve that, we need more automation and ease of use for General Partners (GPs), Limited Partners (LP) and Transfer Agents (TAs).
-ScalingFunds standardises the complex setup, capital raising and administrative processes to give investment managers and investors wider access to an industry that has more than tripled in size in the last decade. ‍ Supported by an experienced team and an Advisory Board of well established, experienced industry names, our solutions are helping clients to cut costs, save time and access capital faster.
-Accept Any Investors From insurance companies to pension funds, family offices to HNWI, we offer a secure, compliant investment process for all LPs and investors.
+ScalingFunds standardises the complex setup, capital raising and administrative processes to give investment managers and investors wider access to an industry that has more than tripled in size in the last decade.
+Supported by an experienced team and an Advisory Board of well established, experienced industry names, our solutions are helping clients to cut costs, save time and access capital faster.
+Accept Any Investors From insurance companies to pension funds, family offices to HNWI, we offer a secure, compliant investment process for all LPs and investors

 	Get Started In Days Answer a short questionnaire, we deploy your white labelled platform, and you are ready to go.
 The link to your portal can be added to your digital and print materials.
 Scale Globally Increase your investor reach with predefined KYC and AML questions for all European countries and large parts of the Middle East, Africa and Asia Pacific.
 Share your portal with investors The link to your portal can be added to all of your digital and printed marketing materials, including your website, emails and business cards.
 Approve data room access Investors are able to review the teaser or request data room access.
 Approve their enquiry and let investors review your customised data room.
 Every reverse solicitation is documented in a secure audit trail.
 Receive investment Once investors have completed their due diligence and feel comfortable, they can invest without leaving the data room.
 We generate a pre-filled subscription form to sign digitally or by wet-ink.
 You don't have subscription documents yet?
 Replace the invest button with reserve allocation and launch your Fund or SPV within 6 weeks.